 Gottman is most famous for studying conflict in relationships and developing a system where he could predict whether a couple would last another five years with something like 90% accuracy.
 Along the way, he’s uncovered all sorts of counterintuitive findings about what makes a relationship work in the long-term.
 He’s great.

-Gottman’s written a bunch of books but I found this to be the most accessible and best-written.
+Gottman’s written a bunch of relationship books but I found this to be the most accessible and best-written.
 It’s also his most popular.
 Whereas Hold Me Tight is about how to fix things once they’re broken, 7 Principles That Make Marriage Work explains how to avoid breaking things in the first place.

 What Kind of Break Up It Will Prevent: A really dramatic episode involving broken dishes and dented soup cans.
 If it ends, you’ll know it ended for the best.